-- Install virus-checking software onto their computer before they start their programme and undertake to keep this up to date.
-Free virus-checking software can be downloaded from the following site: http://free.grisoft.com - Notify the College immediately if they identify a security problem on the system. - Ensure that they put in place on their own personal PCs, adequate measures for backing-up their work - Regard any email as a written formal letter or any online posting as a formal academic response.
+- Install virus-checking software onto their computer before they start their programme and undertake to keep this up to date. - Notify the College immediately if they identify a security problem on the system. - Ensure that they put in place on their own personal PCs, adequate measures for backing-up their work - Regard any email as a written formal letter or any online posting as a formal academic response.
 Any defamatory or careless remarks can have very serious consequences.
 The use of indecent, obscene, sexist, racist or other inappropriate remarks whether in written form, cartoon/gif/pictorial form or otherwise, is strictly prohibited - Back up every assignment onto their hard drive and onto a removable disc for their own records - Inform the College immediately by emailing the E learning Team at elearning@opentrainingcollege.com on receiving any offensive, unpleasant, harassing or intimidating message while studying within MyOTC.